Things That Scare Dogs (and How to Tell When They're Afraid)

-Fear of the Vet- Also quite common in dogs.
+Fear of the vet: Also quite common in dogs.
 I have seen Layla, my Rott, cower in fear at the vet's office before we even went in!
-Going to the vet is a traumatic experience for dogs; there are strange smells and sounds,maybe a memory of getting shots.
+Going to the vet is a traumatic experience for dogs; there are strange smells and sounds, and maybe there's a memory of getting shots.
 Sometimes all this takes place when your dog is already not feeling well.
 Quite understandable in my book.

-Beards, jackets, hats- many of us have heard and subscribe to the belief that dogs are a great judge of character.
-If your dog shows fear or aggression when he is introduced to someone we automatically think second thoughts about that person because something undefined has spooked the dog.
-It could be as simple as the person has a beard, or is wearing a hat and the dog finds this scary because the dog wasn't adequately socialized (not exposed to varied people/places/things) during puppyhood.
-I wouldn't rule out the "great judge of character" thing totally though.
+Beards, jackets, and hats: Many of us have heard and subscribe to the belief that dogs are a great judge of character.
+If your dog shows fear or aggression when he is introduced to someone, we may automatically have second thoughts about that person because something undefined has spooked the dog.
+It could be as simple as the person has a beard, or is wearing a hat, and the dog finds this scary because the dog wasn't adequately socialized (not exposed to varied people, places, and things) during puppyhood.
+I wouldn't rule out the "great judge of character" thing totally, though.

 Dogs communicate using their bodies.
 Keep the following signs of fear in mind so you can easily catch on to even the slightest hint that your dog is anxious and stressed about something in his environment.